ASA / PRK Eye Surgery

 ASA/PRK differs from LASIK in that initial recovery takes longer and there is a period of mild discomfort and blurry vision for approximately three to five days as the eyes heal.
 Cavanaugh Eye Center offers ASA/PRK for those patients where it is a safer choice.
 Long-term outcomes are similar between LASIK and ASA/PRK and the same excimer laser is used for both treatments.
 This allows patients optimal customization of their procedure.
 Like LASIK, both Wavefront Optimized and CONTOURA® custom treatment options are available for ASA/PRK patients.

-Dr. Cavanaugh is among the most experienced PRK providers in the Kansas City metropolitan area.
-He can help you decide if ASA/PRK is right for you following a complete refractive consultation.
+Your first step is to schedule a refractive consultation appointment with Dr. Cavanaugh or Dr. Jaynes and one of our highly-trained surgical counselors.
+We at Cavanaugh Eye Center are among the most experienced PRK providers in the Kansas City metropolitan area.
+We can help you decide if ASA/PRK is right for you following a complete refractive consultation.

 What are the Benefits of ASA/PRK?

 ASA/PRK is not for everyone, but if you are a good candidate, there are plenty of benefits.
 Here are a few reasons why Cavanaugh Eye Center provides this life-changing procedure:

 - The procedure has very good long-term outcomes, similar to those seen with LASIK.

 - It is a proven, effective solution for people who are not good candidates for LASIK (thin corneas, uncontrolled dry eyes, other corneal conditions).

 - PRK gives people the freedom to take part in activities they love, such as contact sports, reading, swimming, and hobbies without having to worry about glasses or contact lenses.